jandetlefsen/diy-efis/README.md

 https://www.facebook.com/diyefis/

-We will be posting to this regularly as the 2017 build gets closer.
 This project has designs from 2016 that have been tested.
-The code has been subsntially re-written and will be release when flight testing is completed.

 The project has 3 core streams: